-- Minimize vegetation removal. - Sediment and erosion control measures will be left in place until vegetation growth is sufficient (80%). - Timely re-vegetation of exposed soils with native vegetation, both for temporary work areas and final grades (existing vegetation on embankments shall be maintained as long as possible and new slopes shall be stabilized within 30 days by seeding and mulching). - Sediment control fence to be installed along the stream margins to prevent the entry of sediment into the watercourse. - Temporary silt fence barrier along the perimeter of the designated work area to limit construction impacts on the watercourse. - Conscientious design, installation and maintenance of sediment traps within construction area drainage swales for any dewatering.
+- Minimize vegetation removal. - Sediment and erosion control measures will be left in place until vegetation growth is sufficient (80%).

-- Installation and maintenance of appropriately designed flow check dams in all temporary and permanent drainage swales. - Accumulated sediment in the control devices should be removed frequently to ensure the success device.
+- Sediment control fence to be installed along the stream margins to prevent the entry of sediment into the watercourse. - Temporary silt fence barrier along the perimeter of the designated work area to limit construction impacts on the watercourse. - Conscientious design, installation and maintenance of sediment traps within construction area drainage swales for any dewatering. - Installation and maintenance of appropriately designed flow check dams in all temporary and permanent drainage swales. - Accumulated sediment in the control devices should be removed frequently to ensure the success device.
 The collected sediment should be removed and placed in an area at least 120m away from a waterway. - Existing roads and farm access lanes will be used wherever possible. - Any new stream crossings will be designed to reduce the loss of riparian habitat, maintain fish passage, and support high flow events.